oyssolbo/donkey_elevator/elevator_project/README.md

 ```
 This starts the supervision-tree, and enables all modules on the node.
 By corresponding the argument 'port' between the Simulator and the Driver, multiple elevators can be runned simultaneously

+## File-structure
+The project's source code is found inside _/lib_, with the supervisors being inside _/lib/supervisors_